 - The Clerk and Court Reporter

-If, at any point, a participant fails to follow the Drug Court rules, they are removed from the program and immediately face sentencing without a new trial.
+If, at any point, a participant fails to follow the program rules, they are removed from the program and immediately face sentencing without a new trial.

 The charges against a participant are dropped when they graduate from the program.
 Less than 4 percent of Drug Court graduates are re-arrested.